ruslylove/datastruct/lectures/lect-6-Queues.md

     end
 ```

 ---

 ## Application: Breadth-First Search (BFS)

 *   **BFS** is a fundamental graph traversal algorithm that explores a graph layer by layer.
-*   It starts at a source node and explores all its immediate neighbors before moving on to the next level of neighbors.
+*   It starts at a source node `s` and explores all its immediate neighbors before moving on.
-*   A queue is the perfect data structure to manage the "frontier" of nodes to be visited in the correct order.
+*   A queue manages the "frontier" of nodes to visit.

 **Algorithm:**
 1. Initialize a queue and add the starting node `s`.